ashleyidesign/web-authoring-1-fa-17/README.md

   - Responsive Haiku — single-webpage using web safe fonts and colors, and media queries
   - Paper prototypes/sketches
     - Print, cut-and-paste, photocopy (25–400% [for scale changes]), etc. and layout actual type (headings, paragraphs, numbers, etc.) set in your web safe font on paper
       - For color use colored markers or colored paper (Color-aid or construction)
+    - Markup each section by mapping each content type to the best possible structural and text-level HTML element
   - “Responsive Web Design”
       - Read: Chapter 2 — The Flexible Grid